- Understand the different types of viral infections, based on the host cell

-As you’ve learned, viruses often infect very specific hosts, as well as specific cells within the host.
+As you’ve learned, viruses are often very specific as to which hosts and which cells within the host they will infect.
 This feature of a virus makes it specific to one or a few species of life on Earth.
-On the other hand, so many different types of viruses exist on Earth that nearly every living organism has its own set of viruses trying to infect its cells.
-Even prokaryotes, the smallest and simplest of cells, may be attacked by specific types of viruses.
-In the following section, we will look at some of the features of viral infection of prokaryotic cells.
-As we have learned, viruses that infect bacteria are called bacteriophages (Figure 1).
-Archaea have their own similar viruses.
+On the other hand, so many different types of viruses exist on Earth that nearly every living organism has its own set of viruses that tries to infect its cells.
+Even the smallest and simplest of cells, prokaryotic bacteria, may be attacked by specific types of viruses.
+Viruses that target bacteria are known as bacteriophages.

 Which of the following statements is false?

-- In the lytic cycle, new phages are produced and released into the environment.
+- In the lytic cycle, new phage are produced and released into the environment.